 More shrewd people use “we”, “they” and “them”.

-My personal feeling is that the author came across a bit conceited at times.
+My personal feeling is that the author came across as conceited at times.

 Talking about a “student of his” who did a mistake, he is careful to highlight “this is before he was a student of mine”.
 And I felt that was unnecessary.

-Some Bad Suggestions (or at leave, very risky)
+- Some Bad Suggestions (or at left, very risky)

 In an effort to make the other party say no to make him feel in charge, the author uses the sentence: